smithdj/smithdj.github.io/current.md

 3\. **Daniel J. Smith**.
 2015.
 "Survival in the NBA: An analysis of collegiate experience and career duration using single-event modeling."
 Research presented at the Carolina Sports Analytics Meeting (2015; Greenville, SC) and the New England Symposium on Statistics in Sports (2015; Cambridge, MA).
 Unpublished.

 2\. **Daniel J. Smith**.
 2012.
-"Reaching an Equilibrium in ASEAN-Myanmar Relations: A Game-theoretic Analysis."
+"Reaching an equilibrium in ASEAN-Myanmar relations: A game-theoretic analysis."
 Unpublished.

 1\. **Daniel J Smith**.
 2011.
 "Modeling the systemism of economic diplomacy: A replicable approach to Islamic fundamentalism for the Philippines."
 Thesis for M.A. in Public Diplomacy.
 Unpublished.